Sourav-Markan/Neural-Machine-Transalation/README.txt

-Here is the implementation of NMT for English-Hindi
+# Implementation of NMT for English-Hindi
 I have implemented two models
 1. Sequence to sequence model(Keras)
 2. Sequence to sequence with alignment(Tensorflow)